hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/01_introduction.md

 ### Schema design principles I
 When working with mongoose, it's important to:

-<div style="width: 70%; margin:auto; margin-bottom:2rem;color:orange;font-size:1.3rem;">Follow good schema design principles to ensure your data is well-structured and efficient to work with.</div>
+<div style="width: 70%; margin:2rem;font-size:1.3rem;">Follow good schema design principles to ensure your data is well-structured and efficient to work with.</div>

 Here are some `key principles` to keep in mind: